markusressel/barcode-server/README.md

 }
 ```

-To test things out you can use f.ex. `websocat`:
+To test the connection you can use f.ex. `websocat`:

 ```
 > websocat ws://127.0.0.1:9654 --header "X-Auth-Token:EmUSqjXGfnQwn5wn6CpzJRZgoazMTRbMNgH7CXwkQG7Ph7stex"